SWFSC/viame-web-noaa-gcp/docs/qwiklabs.md

 ## Create GCP Resources

 [Click here](https://drive.google.com/u/0/uc?id=1PAVHQowrbEUKVxUMIY2XttfcwZ9EYljD&export=download) to download the Terraform code template for the Qwiklabs deployment.
-Copy this code into your main.tf file.
+Copy this code into your Terraform config file (e.g., main.tf) and update project-specific values as needed.
+In the Cloud Shell Terminal, run `terraform init`, and then `terraform apply` to create the resources.

 ## Provision GCP VM